Living on campus

 All rooms in the halls of residence have:

-- Single beds with innerspring mattresses, which can stack as bunk beds
+- Single beds with innerspring mattresses, which can stack as bunk beds or elevated into a loft bed

 - Individual desks with chairs